-- The DASB supports EFRAG's response. - The DASB suggests to also add a positive remark such as the support for connectivity with financial reporting (e.g. B62B).
+- 2a The DASB supports EFRAG's response. - 2b The DASB supports EFRAG's response.
+The DASB feels the proposed disclosure requirement is positive for the connectivity with financial reporting (e.g. B62B).

 Question 3-Jurisdictional relief from using the GHG Protocol Corporate Standard